CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 “We had already spoken about HPC.
 And then once I got here, they didn’t rush me to run.
 I took time to improve basic strength.”

-For someone who had hesitancy speaking about herself, the moment she started talking about her team and the support she had received after a tough time, Jyothi talks without pauses, for minutes on end.
-The sprinter turns into a middle-distance runner.
+For someone who hesitated speaking about herself, the moment she started talking about her team and the support she had received after a tough time, Jyothi talked without pauses, for minutes on end.
+The sprinter turned into a middle-distance runner.

 “For a few months, I didn’t time myself.
 I was so lean when I got here after lockdown, I weighed 48-49 kgs at the time.
-So they gradually improved me.
+So they gradually helped me to improve that.
 When I came here, I was scared to hurdle.
 There was such a long gap.
 The coach tried to give me short distances to hurdle and gradually built me up.
-I also had an injury in the meniscus, grade 2 tear.
+I also had a Grade 2 meniscus tear.
 The physio was a huge help.
 My partners Moumita Mondal, Siddhanth Thingalaya, Graceson Jeeva... they have played a big part too.
 Strength & Conditioning, Psychologist,” she said, listing out the people who brought her back up to speed.

 “The psychologist has been a main help here at HPC.
 The visualisation I spoke about, I learned here.
-Breathing exercises... everyone will tell you it is such a old fashioned thing, but it has helped so lot.
+Breathing exercises... everyone will tell you it is such an old fashioned thing, but it has helped a lot.
 It’s a huge hard working team.
 Working over one year and we are seeing the results now.

 “For those 13 seconds, we train for months and months.
 I don’t want to waste any opportunity.
 I will visualise the race before the run.
 Recently I felt a little nervous after the national record.
 Everyone was asking me about it.
 I told my coach about it.
-Coach told me to leave everything aside and focus on those hurdles.
+He told me to leave everything aside and focus on those hurdles.
 When I am on the board, I just wait for the gun-start.
 Pick your knee.
 Pick your knee.
 That’s all I tell myself if I feel any nerves,” Jyothi added.

 Jyothi's top results in 100mH (ratified)